YurView Arizona: Grand Canyon Antelopes

 In October 2013, Cox Communications and Grand Canyon University (GCU) reached an agreement to form a comprehensive partnership that made Cox7 the exclusive carrier of GCU's inaugural Division I men's basketball season.
 The broadcast team for the men's basketball games included Barry Buete, Rex Chapman and Matt Rosen.

 In addition to men's basketball, YurView coverage of GCU sports showcased many of the other Lopes programs.
 Additional coverage began with a women's volleyball match against Idaho on Nov.
 21, women's basketball vs. Chicago State on Jan.
 30, and the baseball home opener against Hofstra on Feb.
 21.

 Prior to the 2014-15 Grand Canyon Antelopes men's basketball season, an extension of the contract was reached.
 YurView's coverage of GCU games now extended through the end of the 2015–2016 season, the Lopes' third in Division I.

 GCU games moved to KUTP "Fox 10 Xtra" for the 2019–20 season, expanding their distribution beyond cable viewers.

+Arizona Diamondbacks

+After Diamond Sports Group, as part of its bankruptcy proceedings, terminated its contract to show Arizona Diamondbacks games on Bally Sports Arizona (the former Fox Sports Arizona), Major League Baseball took control of the team's telecasts and reached its own deals with cable and satellite providers.
+On Cox's systems in Phoenix and Tucson, Diamondbacks games are carried on YurView.